zero64801/koboldcpp-rocm/README.md

 - I have heard of someone claiming a false AV positive report.
 The exe is a simple pyinstaller bundle that includes the necessary python scripts and dlls to run.
 If this still concerns you, you might wish to rebuild everything from source code using the makefile, and you can rebuild the exe yourself with pyinstaller by using `make_pyinstaller.bat`
 - API documentation available at `/api` and https://lite.koboldai.net/koboldcpp_api
 - Supported GGML models (Includes backward compatibility for older versions/legacy GGML models, though some newer features might be unavailable):
+  - All up-to-date GGUF models are supported (Mistral/Mixtral/QWEN/Gemma and more)
   - LLAMA and LLAMA2 (LLaMA / Alpaca / GPT4All / Vicuna / Koala / Pygmalion 7B / Metharme 7B / WizardLM and many more)
   - GPT-2 / Cerebras
   - GPT-J